xylo99/WeatherAggregator/README.md

 # WeatherAggregator

-Aggregates weather content and displays it on a single webpage.

-# Quick start

-To run, just execute the run script as so:
-./run.py
+Grabs weather from different sources on the internet.
+This project will be updated continuously, so stay tuned.